THE FALLEN OF THE FIRST WORLD WAR

 BURNETT THOMAS RAMSAY ROURKE was serving as a Gunner with the 88th Field Regiment, the Royal Artillery when he died on 23rd July 1943.
 He was aged 41 and is buried in Kanchanaburi War Cemetery in Thailand.

 He was the son of Thomas and Charlotte Rourke, having been born in Christchurch, Hampshire.
 He married Mabel Wallington in Salford in 1931.
 At the outbreak of war he was working as a groom in Wenlock, Shropshire and also served in the Observer Corps, whilst his wife who was incapacitated lived at 14, Bleak House in Chipping Norton.

 The 88th Field Regiment of the Royal Artillery arrived in Singapore in November 1941 equipped with 24 x 25 pounder guns.
 They were sent up country to Mantin in Malayia as part of the 9th Indian Division.
 They supported the 3/17th Dogra Regiment in action against the Japanese at the Battle of Kota Bharu on 8th December 1941.
 The 9th Indian Division fought a relatively successful defensive retreat down Malaya's east coast.
-Gunner Rourke was wounded in action and reported missing but later found to be a Prisoner of War .
+Gunner Rourke was wounded in action on 31st December 1941 and reported missing but later found to be a Prisoner of War .
 He died of colitis and dysentery in Malai 2 camp in Singapore, whilst a forced labourer of the Japanese during the building of the Burma to Siam Railway, known as the Death Railway.